-Every desk bears a nameplate with script lettering to identify the senator to whom the desk is currently assigned.
-While early nameplates were made of wood, the nameplates are now made of brass.
+Every desk bears a nameplate with script lettering to identify the senator to whom the desk is assigned.
+While early nameplates were made of wood, and later silver and oroide, the nameplates are now brass.

 Each of the 100 desks in the Senate Chamber holds a detachable wooden tray made for writing tools.
-The recessed trays contain three distinct compartments, and are located in the upper-right corner in every desk except one, where the tray is positioned in the upper-left corner.
-The reason for this variation is unknown.
+The recessed trays are located in the upper-right corner of each desk (with one exception) and contain three distinct compartments.
+Constantine’s original desks each included a wooden tray, but evidence suggests trays on the earliest desks had been replaced by the late 19th century.

 The desk drawer provides a location to store books, papers, and other materials.